chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

    also `Fork the repo`_).
 Then `configure your local git`_ and check out your fork

 #.
-If you will need commit/push access to the main repository,
-   `chapel-lang/chapel`_, send a request including your github username to chapel_admin _at_ cray.com.

-   Note: You do not need commit/push access to the main repo in order to contribute code.
-Reviewers on the core team can pull, review, and merge your pull requests.
+You do not need commit/push access to the main repo in order to
+   contribute code.
+See `Who has commit access`_ for questions.

 #.
 If you're working on a long-term effort, announce it on the
    chapel-developers_ mailing list to make sure toes are not being stepped on,